LAND4FLOOD calls and up-dates

 More than 60 people from 34 COST member countries, Australia and United States attended second large LAND4FLOOD meeting in Riga (Latvia).
 We are happy that group is growing, cooperating and enjoying time altogether.
 In Riga, we hosted three guest speakers: Todd S. Bridges (U. S. Army Corp of Engineers), Anita Bergstedt (County Administration of Västra […]

-LAND4FLOOD Policy Brief The Policy Brief developed at the Prague workshop has just been published by IWRA under 1/2018.
-Title: How Private Land Matters in Flood Risk Management? (available here) Key policy messages to be shared around: • Flood water can be stored in the catchment, upstream of cities, or in the cities themselves. • In […]
+LAND4FLOOD Policy Brief Developed at the Prague workshop has just been published by IWRA under 1/2018.
+Title: How Private Land Matters in Flood Risk Management? (available here) Key policy messages to be shared around: • Flood water can be stored in the catchment, upstream of cities, or in the cities themselves. • In all three areas, […]

 First Special Issue of the COST Action LAND4FLOOD has been published in the Journal of Flood Risk Management 11/1 (March 2018)! (here) Content: Hartmann, T., Jílková, J., Schanze, J.: Land for flood risk management: A catchment‐wide and cross‐disciplinary perspective.
 DOI: 10.1111/jfr3.12344 (available here).
 Bornschein, A., Pohl, R.: Land use influence on flood routing and retention from the […]